 The small molecule section is table-based.
 The small molecule section MUST always come after the metadata section, peptide section and or protein section if they are present in the file.
 All table columns MUST be Tab separated.
 There MUST NOT be any empty cells.

-The columns in the small molecule section MUST be in the order they are presented in this document.
 All columns, unless specified otherwise, are mandatory.
+The order of columns is not specified although for ease of human interpretation, it is RECOMMENDED to follow the order specified below.

 identifier